 Meet Our Staff

-Eve Abrams, LMSW
+Eve Abrams, LCSW

 Eve provides counseling services to the campus community of students, their significant others, faculty and staff.
 These services include assessment, individual and group counseling, advisory and related support services, client referral, crisis intervention, training, outreach, and consultation.